Pierre Coudrin: Congregation of the Sacred Hearts of Jesus and Mary

 Coudrin gathered around him a few companions, to whom he communicated his views to promote devotion to the Sacred Hearts of Jesus and of Mary, and who were also willing to assist him in his great work.
 On October 20, 1800 Henriette made her first vows with four companions.
-On Christmas night, 1800, Pierre solemnly made his religious vows, devoting himself entirely to the "love of the Sacred Hearts".
+On Christmas night, 1800, Coudrin made his solemn vows, devoting himself entirely "to the love of the Sacred Hearts".

-During the year 1805 Coudrin bought some dilapidated houses in the Rue Picpus in Paris, and there established himself with a few of his religious.
+During the year 1805 Coudrin bought some dilapidated houses in the Rue Picpus in Paris, and there established himself with a few of his confreres.
 A college for the training of youths and a seminary were soon started.
-"The Good Father", as his religious used to call him, governed his congregation with tact and prudence, and in spite of many difficulties, his work prospered.
-Several new monasteries and colleges were founded and opened in various towns.
-Pope Pius VII approved the Congregation in 1817 with the Bull Pastor Aeternus.
-The institute was composed of two branches of religious, one male and the other female.
+"The good Father", as his confreres used to call him, governed the congregation with tact and prudence, and in spite of many difficulties, his work prospered.
+Several new convents and colleges were founded and opened in various towns.
+Pope Pius VII approved the congregation in 1817 with the bull Pastor aeternus.
+The institute was composed of two branches of religious, one for men and the other for women.

+In 1826, Coudrin was appointed vicar general of Gustave Maximilien Juste de Croÿ-Solre, Archbishop of Rouen.
+In 1829, he accompanied de Croy to Rome for the 1829 conclave.

-The original members of the Congregation of the Sacred Hearts of Jesus and Mary founded new schools for poor children, seminaries to train the priesthood of their institute and parish missions throughout Europe.
+The original members of the Congregation of the Sacred Hearts of Jesus and Mary founded new schools for poor children, seminaries to train the priesthood of the institute and parish missions throughout Europe.
 At the time of Coudrin's death in 1837, the Congregation of the Sacred Hearts of Jesus and Mary had 276 fathers and brothers and 1125 sisters.

 In 2016, there were over 1500 in the congregation made up of priests, brothers and sisters and an increasing number of lay associate members in over 30 countries.